cynthia-bob/data-analysis/README.md

 # data-analysis
-some sample and data analysis concept
+some samples and data analysis concepts